Everglades National Park Florida, USA Travel Guide

 The park focuses on active nature experiences rather than traditional wellness services.

 Not available within or immediately adjacent to the park.
-These facilities are abundant in Miami and Naples.
+These facilities are widespread in Miami and Naples.

-Hot springs and natural therapy options are not present in the Everglades.
+Hot springs and natural therapy options do not exist in the Everglades.

 Some private retreats may exist in the broader South Florida area but are not connected to the park experience.